TryBuildCalc

 Section 1: Ceiling Area

 ℹ️Known-area mode estimates boards, screws, and cost.
-Use room dimensions when channel and hanger layout is needed.
+Use room dimensions when frame and hanger layout is needed.

 Section 2: Board Details